Aazim-parwaz/Rasa-Covid-ChatBot/README.md

 ## Conversation Flow
 <a name="Conversation_Flow"></a>
 The conversation is initiated by the end-user.
-The user starts with a greeting "hi" , "hey" etc. The bot responds with the list you can as. if user chooses option 1.
+The user starts with a greeting "hi" , "hey" etc. The bot responds with the list that user can ask to bot. if user chooses option 1.
 The bot asks for the state name.
 When user enters the state name , the bot replies with the details for cases.